 8) Utilize Facebook Messenger.

-Facebook Messenger currently has 1.3 billion users worldwide and that number will grow significantly when it is merged with WhatsApp.
-It’s also very likely that Facebook Fundraising Tools will be extended to Messenger through Facebook Pay which will transform Messenger into a very powerful fundraising tool for nonprofits.
+Facebook Messenger currently has one billion users worldwide and it’s likely that Facebook Fundraising Tools will soon be extended to Messenger through Meta Pay which could transform Messenger into a very powerful fundraising tool for nonprofits.

 That said, currently, Messenger is used by nonprofits primarily as a one-to-one communication tool through the “Message” button on pages.
 As a general rule of thumb, it’s best to respond to messages within 24 hours in your Inbox in Meta Business Suite.

-In Meta Business Suite, your nonprofit can also set up an instant automated reply that appears after someone first messages your page.
+In Meta Business Suite > Inbox > Automations, your nonprofit can also set up an instant automated instant reply that appears after someone first messages your page.
 Be sure to include a link to your website in the automated reply.
 Your nonprofit can also create an automated “Away message” if admins will be offline for a while.

 9) Experiment with Facebook Stories.

 As mentioned earlier, Facebook Pages can be a waste of time if your nonprofit does not have a budget for advertising.
-The same is true with Facebook Stories.
+That’s especially true with Facebook Stories.
 In discussions with small and medium-sized nonprofits, there’s a lot of hype about stories (which disappear 24 hours after posting), but very little ROI and stories can be time-consuming to create.

 Experiment with Facebook Stories and make your own decision.
 Follow and study large nonprofits that post stories regularly and perhaps experiment with Facebook Story Ads and the Fundraiser Sticker, but if the ROI isn’t there, don’t hesitate to drop Facebook Stories and move on.